Skip to content

 npx create-cruz-app my-app

 This scaffolds a complete CruzJS application with the core framework and UI components pre-configured.
-The @cruzjs/core, @cruzjs/start, and @cruzjs/pro packages are installed as regular npm dependencies.
+The @cruzjs/core, @cruzjs/start, and @cruzjs/saas packages are installed as regular npm dependencies.

 Terminal window